vpapenko/HttpWorker/README.md

 `async AddDeleteCall`
 `async AddPutCall`
 to add http call to queue.

 * Inheritance

-  Inherit ApiClientBase to create cpecific API client like in [JSONPlaceholderTestAPI.cs](TestAPI/JSONPlaceholderTestAPI.cs)
+  Inherit ApiClientBase to create specific API client like in [JSONPlaceholderTestAPI.cs](TestAPI/JSONPlaceholderTestAPI.cs)